Who We Are

 Thalassaemia and Sickle Cell Australia is operated by a Committee of Management and a small group of dedicated staff.

 The committee meets monthly.
-If you are interested in joining the committee or any volunteer opportunities, contact the office on (03) 7015 5637 or email us at [email protected].
+If you are interested in joining the committee or exploring any volunteer opportunities, please contact the office at (03) 7015 5637, email us at [email protected], or fill out the volunteer form available here.

 Pat Bollard